bubbadestroy/Jetstream-AC3000/README.md

 https://fccid.io/NZ3-WN536A8/Letter/Model-Difference-Statement-3975614

-  # Bubba finally destroy stock firmware and destroy the flash, but fix it easy with luci intact!
+  ## Bubba finally destroy stock firmware and destroy the flash, but fix it easy with luci intact!
- # Thanks everyone mentioned below and those who I don't know yet to credit.. ..
+ ## Thanks everyone mentioned below and those who I don't know yet to credit.. ..
 So glad this got done!
-# Jetstream-AC3000 # EMATIC ERAC3000 # WAVLINK # WINSTAR # WINSTARS # DLINK and more?
+## Jetstream-AC3000
+## EMATIC ERAC3000
+## WAVLINK
+## WINSTAR
+## WINSTARS

  instructions to work for the above router Openwrt for Wavlink WL-WN531A6 ( or whatever your similiar model is )